* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Does not include any taxes or shipping fees.

+This page gives instructions on how to buy okra seeds from David's Garden Seeds®.
 With the proper variety and culture, this Southern specialty can also be productive in cooler climates.
 Fried okra is a delicious Southern dish, and a mandatory ingredient in gumbo.
 The large ornamental flowers can be stuffed or used as garnish.

-Beck's Big Buck Okra 50 Non-GMO, Heirloom Seeds
+Okra Beck's Big Buck 50 Non-GMO, Heirloom Seeds

 Beck’s Big Buck Okra makes very fat, ribbed pods that look truly